gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v18.3.2.0 2014-11-07 Add ability to only change the size of designators which are currently the default Altium size with the 'Resize Designators' script, closes #129.
+v19.0.0.0 2014-11-11 Added via stamper script, closes #132.
+Added space between 'We have PCB access.' and 'PCB access checking complete.' in StdOut, closes #130.
+Deleted PlaceNettedVia.vbs, closes #133.
+Fixed bug where CheckTentedVias() crashes if there are no vias on PCB due to divide by 0, closes #134.
+Fixed image in README that was broken, closes #135. v18.3.2.0 2014-11-07 Add ability to only change the size of designators which are currently the default Altium size with the 'Resize Designators' script, closes #129.
 Report how many designators were changed when 'Resize Designators' is run, closes #131. v18.3.1.0 2014-11-07 Forgot to save script project file in previous commit. v18.3.0.0 2014-11-07 Add ability to specify designator height and width for the 'Resize Designators' option, closes #128.
 Renamed 'src/Tools/ChangeDesignatorFontSize.vbs' to 'src/Tools/ResizeDesignators.vbs'.
 Tidied up table formatting in README.